-My name is Donald Whitchard.
-I have served the Lord Jesus Christ as a minister of the Gospel for over thirty years and am now at the age where I can be classified as a "senior adult", discounts and all.
+My name is Donald Whitchard, and I have served the Lord Jesus Christ as a minister of the Gospel for nearly forty years.
+I'm now at the age where I can be classified as a "senior adult", discounts and all.
 I'll give you a hint about my age.
-Elvis was still around during my high school years, but he passed away on August 16, 1977, the day before we were to take our senior portraits.
-Bummer.
-My generation went through the rise and fall of disco, shag carpeting and wood paneling in our homes, no seat belts in cars, no internet, no cell phones, enduring the "Cold War" between the Communist Russians and the Free West, the tensions and tear down of the Berlin Wall, having only three channels on TV with no remote.
+Elvis was still around during my high school years, but he passed away on August 16, 1977, the day before we were to take our senior portraits, which was a bummer.
+My generation went through the rise and fall of disco, shag carpeting and wood paneling in our homes, no seat belts in cars, no internet, no cell phones, enduring the "Cold War" between the Communist Russians and the Free West, witnessing the tearing down of the Berlin Wall, and having only three channels on TV with no remote.
 You got up and changed the channels (Whoa!).

-I was born and reared in southwestern Louisiana, known as the heart of "Cajun Country".
+I was born and reared in southwestern Louisiana, known as "Cajun Country".
 The swamps and bayous were part of my life along with the great food, unique culture, Zydeco music, New Orleans blues and jazz.
 My grandparents lived during the time of the Great Depression and World War II.
 They were part of "The Greatest Generation", the likes of which we will never see again.
-My parents were hard and honest workers, but there were also lean times when all we had in the house to eat were a couple of cans of soup.
+My parents were hard and honest workers, but I remember those lean times when all we had in the house to eat were a couple of cans of soup.
 I had the noodles and they drank the broth.
 So please, do not give me any junk about "white privilege", thank you.
-I began working when I was 16 for $2.10 per hour in a local grocery store as well as other jobs.
+I began working when I was 16 for $2.10 per hour in a local grocery store and did other jobs.
 There were always things to do, regardless of the circumstances (Proverbs 12:11, 20:13; 1 Timothy 5:8).
-To be perfectly blunt, If more people would get off their backsides and go find a job and stay busy, there would be little of the foolishness we have witnessed in the past few years.
+If more people would get up off their backsides and go find a job and stay busy, there would be little of the foolishness we have witnessed in the past few years.
+Just a thought.

 I am a graduate of Louisiana College (B.A. in History Education, 1984); New Orleans Baptist Theological Seminary (M.Div.in Christian Education, 1994); and Andersonville Theological Seminary (Doctor of Ministry in Bible Studies, 2000).
-I've been an evangelist, educator, and pastor in Louisiana and Oklahoma, and an adjunct professor of Biblical Studies at a private college located near New Orleans.
-I also served as a chaplain in local rescue missions and area hospitals until August 2019, when I stepped aside for health reasons, which have improved over time, thank the LORD.
+I've served the LORD in evangelism, education, and as a pastor in Louisiana and Oklahoma, along with serving as an adjunct professor of Biblical Studies at a private college near New Orleans.
+I was involved with chaplaincy work in local rescue missions and area hospitals until August 2019, when I stepped aside for health reasons that have somewhat improved over time, thank the LORD.

-I have been wed to the love of my life since August of 1983.
-We have three children; a daughter and son who are now adults and a baby girl waiting for us in heaven.
-We called New Orleans home for fourteen years (1991-2005) until the 28th of August 2005, when we fled from the onslaught of Hurricane Katrina and the horrendous damage it did not just to the city but to the souls of its citizens.
+I have been wed to Cathy, the love of my life, since August of 1983.
+We have three children; a daughter and son who are both adults and a baby girl waiting for us in heaven.
+We called New Orleans home for fourteen years (1991-2005) until the 28th of August 2005, when we fled from Hurricane Katrina and the horrendous damage it did not just to the city but to the souls of its citizens.
 We ended up moving to Oklahoma in October of 2005, and settled in the city of Muskogee.

-I now serve the LORD primarily in the rich harvest field of internet evangelism, writing Bible studies, sermons, and articles of interest for Christian websites.
-My style of writing is done with a sense of urgency as time is running out and the day to surrender to Jesus Christ as Lord and Savior is NOW (Acts 4:12; 2 Corinthians 5:10, 6:2; Philippians 2:9-11).
-Nobody is exempt or without excuse (Romans 1:18-20) including you, friend.
+I now devote my time and energy to the harvest field of internet evangelism.
+I write Bible studies, sermons, and articles of interest for Christian websites with a sense of urgency as I see time running out and that the day to surrender to Jesus Christ as Lord and Savior is NOW (Acts 4:12; 2 Corinthians 5:10, 6:2; Philippians 2:9-11).
+No one is going to be overlooked, be exempt, or be without an excuse on the Day of Judgment including you, friend.
+You have been warned.